-- Option 1 Equality Impact Assessment (EIA) not required - the EIA checklist has been completed. - Option 2 In determining this matter the Executive Member needs to consider the EIA associated with this item in advance of making the decision.
+Option 1 ⊠ Equality Impact Assessment (EIA) not required - the EIA checklist has been completed.

+Option 2 □ In determining this matter the Executive Member needs to consider the EIA associated with this item in advance of making the decision.

-Option 3 In determining this matter the Executive Board Members need to consider the EIA associated with this item in advance of making the decision.
+Option 3 □ In determining this matter the Executive Board Members need to consider the EIA associated with this item in advance of making the decision.

-10.CONSULTATIONS
+11. CONSULTATIONS

 Targeted public consultation on the contents of the Walking and Cycling Plan has taken place via an online consultation survey.
 Opinions have been sought from specific groups including older adults, early years settings, the youth forum, schools and Blackburn College.
 It was also distributed to Active BwD partner organisations.
 The public consultation ran from 31/05/21 - 09/07/21 with 86 responses collected and considered.
 In addition to this, 126 older adults were asked about walking and cycling as part of a physical activity survey in partnership with AgeUK.

 Political leadership from across the council have been consulted on the contents of this plan including the public health, growth and development, adults and prevention, children and young people, and finance and governance Senior Policy Team meetings.
-The plan was also taken to the Eat Well, Move More, Shape Up Steering Group and will be taken to the next Health and Wellbeing Board.

-Feedback from the public consultation and council leadership was used to inform all key elements of the Plan.
+The plan was also taken to the Eat Well, Move More, Shape Up Steering Group and went to the Executive Board of Blackburn with Darwen borough council on 12/08/2021.
+Feedback from the public consultation and council leadership was used to inform all key elements of the plan.